Predicting the outputs of finite deep neural networks trained with noisy gradients: Edgeworth series

+In this sub-section we extend the result of the Edgeworth expansion for vector-valued RVs (i.e. distributions over finite-dimensional vector spaces) to function-valued RVs (i.e. distributions over function space or infinite-dimensional vector spaces).
+Loosely speaking, a function $f(x)$ can be thought of as an infinite dimensional vector with its argument playing the role of a continuous index.
+Thus, the cumulants become "functional tensors" i.e. multivariate functions of the input $x$.

+Let us recall that in our context we are interested in the distribution of the outputs of some fully connected neural network.
 For simplicity we focus on a 2-layer network, but the derivation generalizes straightforwardly to networks of any depth.
 We are interested in the finite $N$ corrections to the prior distribution $P_0[f]$, i.e. the distribution of the DNN output $f(x)=\sum_{i=1}^N a_i\phi(w_i^\transpose x)$, with $ a_i \sim \cN (0, \frac{\varsigma_a^2}{N})$ and $ w_i \sim \cN (\boldsymbol{0}, \frac{\varsigma_w^2}{d} I)$.
 Because $a$ has zero mean and a variance that scales as $1/N$, all odd cumulants are zero and the $2r$’th cumulant scales as $1/N^{r-1}$.
 This holds true for any DNN having a fully-connected last layer with variance scaling as $1/N$.
-The derivation of the multivariate Edgeworth series can be found in e.g. \citet{Mccullagh2017, sellentin2017Edgeworth}, and our case is similar where instead of a vector-valued RV we have the functional RV $f(x)$, so the cumulants become "functional tensors" i.e. multivariate functions of the input $x$.
 Thus, the leading FWC to the prior $P_0[f]$ is

-where $S_{\mathrm{GP}}[f]$ is as in the main text Eq. \ref{eq: GP action + U action} and the 4th Hermite functional tensor is
+where $S_{\mathrm{GP}}[f]$ is as in the main text Eq. (\ref{eq: GP action + U action}) and the 4th Hermite functional tensor is

 where by the integers in $[\cdot]$ we mean all possible combinations of this form, e.g.